 Step 2 – Deliver the Notice to the Tenant

 After selecting the proper eviction notice, the landlord must fill it in with the necessary information and serve it to the tenant.
 The completed letter must be personally delivered to the tenant or another resident of the dwelling who is above the age of twelve (12).
-If neither individuals can be found, the notice can be posted to a conspicuous location of the dwelling or mailed to the address (if sending by mail, an additional two (2) days must be added to the notice period).
+If neither individual can be found, the notice can be posted to a conspicuous location of the dwelling or mailed to the address (if sending by mail, an additional two (2) days must be added to the notice period).

 Step 3 – File a Petition for Eviction